KEY TAKEAWAYS

 Modular structure lets businesses customize add-ons beyond the core package Victor is not a direct insurer, it acts as an insurance manager that bundles coverage from multiple providers rather than underwriting its own plans.

-Unique elements like AdvanceCare payouts, Multiple Event CI coverage, and Cost Plus plan Offers flexible plan design, but maximum coverage amounts may be lower than those provided by larger insurers
+Unique elements like AdvanceCare payouts, Multiple Event CI coverage, and Cost Plus plan It offers flexible plan design, but maximum coverage amounts may be lower than those provided by larger insurers

 Offers coverage up to age 85 for eligible groups (vs. 65–70 from many competitors)